 There should be continuous monitoring of the operational procedures to ensure they are consistently effective regarding animal welfare, operator safety and mental health and, biosecurity and environmental aspects.

 When large scale or disease control the operational procedures are concluded, there should be a debriefing session or written report describing the practices adopted and their effect on animal welfare, operator safety, biosecurity and responsible personnel.
+The report must also describe and assess potential means by which (1) vulnerability to the circumstances necessitating the large scale killing can be reduced, and (2) means by which negative animal welfare impacts can be reduced in the future.

 Article 7.6.4.